Total Carbon Dioxide (Blood)

 You may also have this test if your provider wants to check the progress of a disease

 linked to blood bicarbonate levels.
-This may be Cushing syndrome or kidney disease.
+This may be Cushing disease or kidney disease.

 You may also have this test to look at any side effects of medicines like metformin